 Governing Body: LPEA is governed by a board of 12 directors.
-District 1 - Archuleta County includes Bob Lynch, Kirsten Skeehan and Holly Metzler; District 2 – South and West La Plata County includes John Lee Jr., Dan Huntington and Kohler McInnis; District 3 – City of Durango includes Britt Bassett, Rachel Landis and Joe Lewandowski; and District 4 – North and East La Plata County includes Jack Turner, Sue McWilliams and Tim Wheeler.
+District 1 - Archuleta County includes Bob Lynch, Kirsten Skeehan and Holly Metzler; District 2 – South and West La Plata County includes John Lee Jr., Dan Huntington and Kohler McInnis; District 3 – City of Durango includes Britt Bassett, Rachel Landis and Joe Lewandowski; and District 4 – North and East La Plata County includes Sue McWilliams, Tim Wheeler and John Wichtel.
 Four directors are elected each year at the LPEA Annual Meeting in May.
 Directors serve three-year terms and are welcome to run as incumbents once that term is up.

 Power Supply: Tri-State Generation & Transmission (TSGT), Denver, CO., is a not-for-profit cooperative power supplier to 43 electric cooperatives and public power districts across the West.
 They provide power to more than one million members in Colorado, Nebraska, New Mexico and Wyoming.
 TSGT provides regional transmission facilities and delivers power to substations for LPEA to distribute to local cooperative members.

 Energy Resource Mix: TSGT uses coal (56%) and natural gas (4%) as their primary fuel sources in the generation of electricity for LPEA’s members.
 Renewable energy (32%) is a critical secondary fuel achieved through a mixture of solar projects, wind farms, hydropower, heat and methane recovery in Colorado, New Mexico and Wyoming.
 Market purchases (8%) account for the additional energy resource mix.

 Geographic Service Territory & Member Distribution